smileart/image_min/README.md

 RACK_ENV=test rspec # run tests using .env.local.test
 ```

-In this case it'll automatically run its own server on `http://localhost:9292` and test REST API angainst this built-in server.
+In this case it'll automatically run its own server on `http://localhost:9292` and test REST API against this built-in server.

 If you've got an error and the test log says that server logs could contain some details, you'd need to run tests against a real server and check the logs yourself: